BugForge - Daily - Ottergram

 ' ORDER BY 3--

-When the ORDER BY clause references a column number that exceeds the actual count, the application will return an error, revealing the exact number of columns in the result set.
+When the ORDER BY clause references a column number that exceeds the actual count, the application returns an error, revealing the exact number of columns in the result set.

 1